-There have been no significant transfers between levels 1 and 2 in the respective reporting periods.
-The methods and valuation techniques used for the purpose of measuring fair value are unchanged compared to the previous reporting periods.
+There have been no significant transfers between levels 1 and 2 in the respective reporting years The methods and valuation techniques used for the purpose of measuring fair value are unchanged compared to the previous reporting periods.
 Marketable securities are measured at fair value using level 1.

-Financial instruments that are not measured at fair value on the balance sheet are represented by cash and cash equivalents, subscription receivables and accounts payable and accrued liabilities.
+Financial instruments that are not measured at fair value are represented by cash and cash equivalents, and accounts payable and accrued liabilities.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.